Babies and Toddlers

 While it may seem otherwise, teething is a relatively short process in your baby’s life.
 Soon this discomfort will bloom into beautiful, strong teeth, which will allow your baby to eat solid foods and grow even stronger.
 Baby teething is a blessed rite of passage that each child goes through and there are many ways you can ease the process of teething.
 Soon you’ll enjoy your baby’s new toothy smile.

 Dr. Nanna is a pediatric dentist at Polkadot Pediatric Dentistry who specializes in treating babies.
 She recommends going to a dentist for kids specifically because they have a better understanding of children’s teeth at each stage of development.
-If you have teething questions or concerns, feel free to contact a pediatrician or pediatric dentist.
+If you have teething questions or concerns, feel free to contact a pediatrician or pediatric dentist in Roswell.

 © 2018 Polkadot Pediatric Dentistry.
 Authorization to post is granted, with the stipulation that Polkadot Pediatric Dentistry, an Alpharetta, Johns Creek, and Roswell dentist, is credited as sole source.